Veneridae

 The Veneridae or venerids, common name: Venus clams, are a very large family of minute to large, saltwater clams, marine bivalve molluscs.
 Over 500 living species of venerid bivalves are known, most of which are edible, and many of which are exploited as food sources.

-Many of the most important edible species are commonly known (in the USA) simply as "clams".
+Many of the most important edible species are commonly known (in the US) simply as "clams".
 Venerids make up a significant proportion of the world fishery of edible bivalves.
-The family includes some species that are important commercially, such as (in the USA) the hard clam or quahog, Mercenaria mercenaria.
+The family includes some species that are important commercially, such as (in the US) the hard clam or quahog, Mercenaria mercenaria.

 Taxonomy

 The classification within the family Veneridae has been controversial at least since the 1930s.
 Molecular approaches show that much of this traditional classification is unnatural.
 Some common species have been moved between genera (including genera in different subfamilies) because of repeated attempts to bring a more valid organization to the classification or taxonomy of the family, therefore changes in the generic name of species are frequently encountered.

 The characters used for classifying this group still tend to be superficial, focusing on external features, especially those of the shell.
 Venerid clams are characterized as bivalves with an external posterior ligament, usually a well demarcated anterior area known as the lunule, and three interlocking structures (called cardinal teeth) in the top of each valve; several of the subfamilies also have anterior lateral teeth, anterior to the cardinal teeth: one in the left valve, and two (sometimes obscure) in the right valve.
 The inner lower peripheries of the valves can be finely toothed or smooth.